Mezcal: a multi-faceted spirit with strength and heart

 Mezcal: the traditional hipster with an Aztec soul

 The history of Mezcal goes back to the Aztecs before Spanish colonization in the 15th century.
 From weddings to funerals: over the centuries, agave spirits have been part of every social event.
 It is all the more astonishing that mezcal has only slowly been gaining the recognition it deserves worldwide since the 1990s.
 On the one hand, this is thanks to the strict, official regulations on mezcal that have been passed since the 1990s.
 On the other hand, more and more excellent distilleries were popping up that took on the rough, traditional drink.
 Today they bring out a first-class mezcal that has long had a secure place at the bar in trendy bars around the world.

 How is Mezcal drunk?

-Mexicans drink their mezcal neat because they appreciate its smoky taste and therefore sip this fermented agave heart carefully.
+Mexicans drink their mezcal neat, because they appreciate its smoky taste and therefore sip slowly on this fermented agave heart.
 If you like, you can add fruit or spices to the fine indulgence, which harmonize with the smoke aroma par excellence.
 Most mezcal comes from the region around the city of Oaxaca, where a combination of the drink with orange and roasted locusts is popular.
 If this seems too strange, snack on a lime and the Sal de Gusano.
 The latter spice consists mainly of chilli salt and the powder of the dried, crushed agave caterpillars.
 The European connoisseur often likes to stay with the pure, pure enjoyment without spicy side dishes, which is fine.
 If you want to use the spirit primarily for mixing cocktails, you should reach for Espadin Mezcal.